darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 1. Logic on DB side makes many things simpler and much cleaner to control.
 2. By having triggers you do not have to worry if data is going to be changed from your application, ORM, raw SQL or any third-party modules.
 3. Simple to debug and replicate bugs.
-4. Multiprocessing (ctronller by database).
+4. Multiprocessing (controlled by database).
 5. Direct access to data (all is running on DB side).
 6. Clear separation from business logic and the actual code of application (dry code).